Positivity, plethysm and hyperbolicity of Siegel varieties in positive characteristic: Introduction

-Let's replace the base field $\Q$ by the characteristic $p$ analogue $\F_p(T)$.
+Let's replace the base field $K$ by $k$, an algebraically closed field of characteristic $p$.
 Since desingularization techniques do not always exist in characteristic $p$, we will restrict ourselves to \emph{smooth} subvarieties.
-Assume that $p$ does not divide $N$ and consider a smooth projective toroidal compactification $\mathcal{A}^{\tor}_{g,N}$ of the Siegel variety over $\F_p(T)$ and write $D$ for its boundary as a normal crossing divisor.
-Recall that a smooth subvariety $\iota : V \hookrightarrow \mathcal{A}^{\tor}_{g,N}$ such that $\iota^{-1}D$ remains an effective Cartier divisor is said of log general type if the log canonical bundle $\omega_V (\iota^{-1}D)$ is big. \begin{question*}[Characteristic $p$] Is $\mathcal{A}^{\tor}_{g,N}$ algebraically hyperbolic over $\F_p(T)$?
-In other words, does every smooth subvariety
+Assume that $p$ does not divide $N$ and consider a smooth projective toroidal compactification $\mathcal{A}^{\tor}_{g,N}$ of the Siegel modular variety over $k$ and write $D$ for its boundary as a normal crossing divisor.
+In this context, we will say that a smooth subvariety $\iota : V \hookrightarrow \mathcal{A}^{\tor}_{g,N}$ such that $\iota^{-1}D$ remains an effective Cartier divisor is said of log general type with respect to $D$ if the log canonical bundle $\omega_V (\iota^{-1}D)$ is big. \begin{question*}[Characteristic $p$] Is $\mathcal{A}^{\tor}_{g,N}$ algebraically hyperbolic over $k$?
+In other words, is every subvariety

-such that $\iota^{-1}D$ is well defined is of log general type? \end{question*} The answer to this question is in fact negative.
+such that $\iota^{-1}D$ is well defined, of log general type with respect to $D$? \end{question*} The answer to this question is in fact negative.
 In \cite{MR3618576}, Moret-Bailly constructs a non-isotrivial family $A \rightarrow \Pb^1$ of principally polarized supersingular abelian surfaces with a full level $N$-structure over the projective line over $\F_p$.
 This family yields a closed immersion $\Pb^1\rightarrow \mathcal{A}_{2,N}$ which contradicts the hyperbolicity of $\mathcal{A}^{\tor}_{2,N}$.
-The main objective of this article is to investigate the failure of hyperbolicity of Siegel varieties over $\F_p(T)$.
+The main objective of this article is to investigate the failure of hyperbolicity of Siegel varieties in positive characteristic.